-The Power Rear Awning switch is located on the command center.
-It is very important to keep the awning clean.
-Maintaining your awning in good condition can prevent costly repairs.
+The Power Rear Awning switch is located on the garage command center.

-RETRACT the awning to the travel position during windy or stormy weather conditions, or if you will be away from the RV for an extended period of time.
+- RETRACT the awning to the travel position during windy or stormy weather conditions, or if you will be away from the RV for an extended period of time. - Maintaining your awning in good condition can prevent costly repairs.
+It is very important to keep the awning clean, See page 148, Fabric Care.